Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Performance Evaluation

-In this aspect, we keep $\bar{F}=0$ but consider two possible mapping functions:
+In this aspect, we study the efficiency awareness approach against the standard shortest-path approach in the cylindrical-core based quantum network.
+We keep $\bar{F}=0$ but consider two possible mapping functions as follows:

+In the standard shortest-path selection approach, the efficiency figures of quantum repeaters are not taken into account, leading to uniform weighting of all nodes.
+Conversely, in the efficiency-aware approach, nodes of lower quality are assigned disproportionately higher weights compared to those of higher quality.

-The figure~\ref{fig:fid_vs_po_60} shows a scatter plot of the fidelity values for different $\theta$ for the two mapping functions above.
-We consider the noise-unaware case first.
+The figure~\ref{fig:fid_theta} shows a scatter plot of the fidelity values for $\xi$ = 0.8 for the two mapping functions above.
+We consider the standard shortest-path case first.
 The study shows that for $\xi > 0.2$, the fidelity of the first four paths is found to be closer to each other with a considerably lower fidelity for the last path.
-This is evident from $\xi = 0.6$ where the first four paths have an average fidelity of approximately 0.37 while the last path has a fidelity much lower i.e., 0.26 .
-This effect is not visible for $\xi = \{0, 0.2\}$ because the network does not possess enough high-quality nodes to attain fidelities higher for initial paths.
+This is clearly evident from figure~\ref{fig:fid_theta}. i.e., $\xi$ = 0.8, where the first four paths have an average fidelity of approximately 0.51 while the last path has a fidelity much lower i.e., 0.31

+In the efficiency-aware scenario, there is a noticeable linear decrease in fidelity with increasing values of $\theta$.
+This trend is attributable to the consumption of high-quality (HQ) nodes by the initial paths, which subsequently leaves a predominance of lower-quality (LQ) nodes for later paths.
+Figure~\ref{fig:fid_theta} illustrates significant improvements in higher fidelities for the efficiency-aware approach (depicted in orange) over shortest-path approach (in blue), particularly at the initial stages of $\theta$.
+The contrast is starkly evident as there is a substantial increase in the number of paths served at higher fidelities for the efficiency-aware method compared to shortest-path approach for $\theta = \{1, 2 \}$.
+However, for $\theta$ = 3, the average fidelity of the paths served by both approaches converges.
+Notably, for $\theta$ values of 4 and 5, shortest-path approach outperforms the efficiency-aware method.
+This pattern indicates that the efficiency-aware approach prioritizes enhancing the fidelity of initial paths, thereby affecting the overall distribution of fidelity in subsequent paths.

-On the other hand, in the noise-aware case, the fidelity decreases noticeably with $\theta$.
-This is because the initial paths use up the majority of HQ nodes while the later paths are left with a majority of LQ nodes.
-We note that there is a significant gain in higher fidelities observed for noise-aware (in orange) over noise-unaware (in blue).
-In conclusion, the noise awareness technique can be used to strategically improve the fidelities of initial paths to manage workload in a quantum network.
+For the scenarios where $\xi = 0$ and $\xi = 1$, the fidelity distribution remains consistent across all values of $\theta$ for both shortest-path and efficiency-aware approaches, as anticipated.
+This consistency arises because, at $\xi = 0$, only low-quality (LQ) nodes are present, whereas at $\xi = 1$, only high-quality (HQ) nodes exists.
+In conclusion, the efficiency awareness technique can be used to strategically improve the fidelities of initial paths to manage workload in a quantum network.